 Make sure your bread is completely cool before bagging it to prevent condensation in the bag.

 The drawback is that plastic bags will ruin the crust.
 Using plastic bags for homemade bread can also encourage mold growth.

 Reusable linen bread bags are made of naturally breathable flax fiber that attracts moisture to keep your bread fresh and soft for longer.
-They also keep a crisp crust of homemade baked breads.
+They also keep a crisp crust of homemade baked bread.
 The con is that your loaf may become too hard after two or three days.

 A paper bag will keep the crust crispy but the bread will become dry and hard after a day or two.

 A good quality bread storage box will keep your bread fresh and moist for 3-5 days at room temperature.
-Small venting holes allow a little air flow to keep out condensation and discourage mold.
+Small venting holes allow a little airflow to keep out condensation and discourage mold.
 Bread bins keep your bread and bakery products out of site keeping your kitchen counter neat and tidy.